manwar/python-guide/unit-testing.md

 As you see, it only executed tests in the specified module `test_file_1.py`.

-What if I want to run only tests found in a spcified directory?
+What if I want to run only tests found in a specified directory?

     pytest -v -s testsubdirectory/